-Public speaking guidance for the Great Debate Introduction A quick Google search will show you very quickly that there is plenty of general guidance on the Internet for effective public-speaking and for improving your debating skills.
-Publicspeaking is a skill highly valued by universities and graduate employers.
+A quick Google search will show you very quickly that there is plenty of general guidance on the Internet for effective public-speaking and for improving your debating skills.
+Public speaking is a skill highly valued by universities and graduate employers.
 We have put together some top tips for effective public-speaking, followed by some specific advice for tackling the Great Debate including the judging criteria.

-1 General tips on public speaking Writing your speech A good speech is usually very straightforward and logical.
+Writing your speech

+A good speech is usually very straightforward and logical.
 You should avoid complex structures and focus on the need to explain and discuss your ideas very clearly.
-As in any essay, an effective speech will usually include three parts: - an introduction identifying your key points and signposting your argument - a coherent series of main points presented in a logical sequence - a clear, powerful and purposeful conclusion.
+As in any essay, an effective speech will usually include three parts:

+- an introduction identifying your key points and signposting your argument - a coherent series of main points presented in a logical sequence - a clear, powerful and purposeful conclusion.

 Start planning by making a list of all the points you wish to make, expressing each in a few words or a short sentence.
 Consider whether all the points you have made can be grouped together into three key points.
 It is much better to make three strong, well-supported points than to confuse your audience with too many.
 Indeed, if you try to pack more in you will find yourself needing to rush through, thereby negating any impact you were hoping to make.

 Next, consider how you can embellish each of these points with an explanation and evidence.
 While the evidence part is where you can make things interesting for your audience, be careful not to lose the points of your argument with too much detail.

 Write in your signposts to help the audience navigate their way through the different points in your speech.

-These can look like the following: - 'I will begin my argument by explaining how....' - 'Having explained how...
-I will move on to my next point ....' - 'The final point of my argument centres on....'.
+These can look like the following:

+- 'I will begin my argument by explaining how....' - 'Having explained how...
+I will move on to my next point' - 'The final point of my argument centres on....'.

 Don't neglect your conclusion.
 Make sure that it effectively wraps up your speech by emphasising what you have achieved, for example: 'Through points X, Y and Z I feel I have made the case for...'.

-Finally, you can finish with a short, powerful and memorable quote, such as: 'To conclude my argument I would like to quote....
-Thank you for listening.'
+Finally, make sure your closing sentence is clear, succinct and powerful, to better stick in your audience's mind.

 Above all, your speech requires clarity.
 It is much better to keep it simple if you wish to make an impact upon your audience.